 BIOGRAPHY

-McKayla Phillips is a percussionist and educator based out of North Carolina.
-They are currently the Adjunct Professor of Percussion at Winston-Salem State University & Shaw University.
-McKayla has been a guest clinician at universities, high schools, and conferences across the country, and has participated in numerous performances at the Percussive Arts Society International Convention (PASIC).
+McKayla Phillips is a dynamic North Carolina-based percussionist and educator, currently serving as Adjunct Assistant Professor of Percussion at Wake Forest University and Adjunct Professor of Percussion at Winston-Salem State University.
+An active performer and clinician, McKayla has appeared as a guest artist, adjudicator, and clinician at universities, high schools, and conferences nationwide.
+They have also performed extensively at the Percussive Arts Society International Convention (PASIC).

-An avid proponent of new music, they have recently premiered and/or commissioned works by Annika Socolofsky, Nick Werth, Russell Wharton, Von Hansen, Ivan Trevino, Michael Burritt, Robert Honstein, Katherine Bodor, Rob Rankin, and Isaac Pyatt.
-McKayla has performed at the 2019 Percussive Arts Society International Convention (PASIC) with their Indiana-based chamber group, InBloom Percussion, the 2018 Indiana University Percussion Ensemble, the 2015 PAS All-Star Ensemble, and the 2015 UNCG Percussion Ensemble.
-McKayla has also performed with the Roanoke Symphony Orchestra, Fayetteville Symphony Orchestra, and the Greensboro Opera.
+An advocate for new music, McKayla has recently commissioned and/or premiered works by composers including Annika Socolofsky, Nick Werth, Russell Wharton, Von Hansen, Ivan Trevino, Michael Burritt, Robert Honstein, Katherine Bodor, Rob Rankin, and Isaac Pyatt.
+As a chamber musician, they have performed at Percussive Arts Society International Convention (PASIC) with InBloom Percussion (2019), the Indiana University Percussion Ensemble (2018), the PAS All-Star Ensemble (2015), and the UNCG Percussion Ensemble (2015).
+As an orchestral musician, McKayla has also performed with the Greensboro Symphony Orchestra, Winston-Salem Symphony Orchestra, Charlotte Symphony Orchestra, North Carolina Brass Band, Roanoke Symphony Orchestra, Salisbury Symphony Orchestra, Fayetteville Symphony Orchestra, and the Greensboro Opera.

 McKayla Phillips proudly endorses Black Swamp Percussion and Innovative Percussion.